karens/vertical_timeline/README.md

 The inspiration for this timeline is at: http://www.websterhall.com/timeline/.
 The final solution borrows ideas from lots of sources to create a responsive, infinitely scrolling, vertical timeline that takes up two columns on large screens and collapses down to a single column on small screens.
 It uses MasonryJS rather than a standard grid layout to keep the source order right but fill in the gaps in the two column timeline when the content is irregularly sized.
-Most effects are pure css.
+Most effects are pure css, like the zoom effect when you hover over a timeline item.

 ## Requirements
 - MasonryJS (http://masonry.desandro.com/)